 Companies and individuals that streamline and automate this activity can spend more time generating revenue and less time doing paperwork.
 With the new IRS standard mileage rate to be published soon, companies, employees, independent contractors, and other impacted individuals should understand and prepare for its impact.

-The ideal way to handle mileage reimbursement is to use a convenient mileage tracking app such as TripLog.
+The ideal way to handle mileage reimbursement is to use a company mileage tracking app like TripLog.
 Employees, entrepreneurs, independent contractors, freelancers, and rideshare drivers can conveniently track their mileage using our iOS and Android app.

-Especially, during changes in regulatory rates, you can be sure to have the TripLog update you with the latest changes so you can plan ahead and stay compliant.
+Especially, during changes in regulatory rates, you can be sure to have TripLog’s mileage tracker app updated with the latest changes so you can plan ahead and stay compliant.
 In addition, automatic tracking and accurate logs will save time, minimize errors/fraud as well as make the process less cumbersome for everyone involved.